BCharash/PraiasPortugal/docs/architecture.md

 Examples include:

 - Weather APIs
-- Marine forecast APIs
+- Marine Forecast APIs
 - Government datasets
 - OpenStreetMap
 - Browser Geolocation API

-The rest of the application should not depend directly upon provider-specific formats.
+The remainder of the application should never depend directly upon provider-specific formats.

+Replacing one provider with another should require changes only within the corresponding Service.

 ---